node-toolkit/toolkit/README.md

 3. [lifecycle](#lifecycle)
 4. [automation](#automation)

+_(Any of the tools in the `toolkit` suite may be used standalone, but they work even better together.)_

 ### Building blocks

-Create an "instant API" for your node.js application.
-These "building blocks" are used as
+These "building blocks" are used as as starting point, providing an "instant API" for your node.js application:

 * [base](https://github.com/node-base/base): Bare-bones starting point for creating a high quality node.js application.
 Build out your API by using plugins like building blocks.
 All of other the applications in the toolkit suite were created using Base.
 * [templates](https://github.com/jonschlinkert/templates): System for creating and managing template collections, and rendering templates with any node.js template engine.
 Can be used as the basis for creating a static site generator, blog framework, documentaton system, and so on.